katerynaCh/MMA-DFER/README.md

 ## Data preparation

 We provide the codes for [DFEW](https://dfew-dataset.github.io/) and [MAFW](https://mafw-database.github.io/MAFW/) datasets, which you would need to download.
-Then, please refer to DFER-CLIP repository for transforming the annotations that are provided in annotations/ folder.
-To extract faces from MAFW dataset, please refer to data_utils.
-Please also download pre-trained checkpoints for vision encoder from https://github.com/FuxiVirtualHuman/MAE-Face and for audio encoder from https://github.com/facebookresearch/AudioMAE
+Then, please refer to DFER-CLIP repository for transforming the annotations that are provided in annotations/ folder to your own paths.
+To extract faces from MAFW dataset, please refer to data_utils that has an example of face detection pipeline.

+You will also need to download pre-trained checkpoints for vision encoder from [https://github.com/FuxiVirtualHuman/MAE-Face](https://github.com/FuxiVirtualHuman/MAE-Face/releases) and for audio encoder from [https://github.com/facebookresearch/AudioMAE](https://drive.usercontent.google.com/download?id=1ni_DV4dRf7GxM8k-Eirx71WP9Gg89wwu&export=download&authuser=0) Please extract them and rename the audio checkpoint to 'audiomae_pretrained.pth'.
+Both checkpoints are expected to be in root folder.

 ## Running the code